Tilburg: Wool capital of the Netherlands

 Tilburg grew around one of the so-called "herd places" or "Frankish triangles", triangular plots where a number of roads (usually sand roads) met.
 These herd places were collective pasturelands for flocks of sheep.
 Their shape is still reflected in the layout of many places in Tilburg.
 Many districts, including Korvel, Oerle, Broekhoven, Hasselt, Heikant, De Schans, and Heuvel, bear the names of these old hamlets.
 The poor farmers living in these hamlets soon decided not to sell the wool from their sheep but to weave it themselves, and for a long time, much of the space inside their small houses was occupied by a loom—by the 17th century these numbered about 300.
 Enterprising people saw their chance.
-As so-called "drapers" they supplied the weavers with the raw materials for their "home working", and the first Tilburg "mill houses" came into existence.
+As so-called "drapers", they supplied the weavers with the raw materials for their "home working", and the first Tilburg "mill houses" came into existence.
 From then on, the wool industry underwent rapid growth, and in 1881 Tilburg had as many as 145 wool mills.
 Home weaving continued, however, until the early 20th century.
 Woollen textiles from Tilburg were known far and wide.

 After World War II Tilburg retained its place as wool capital of the Netherlands, but in the 1960s the industry collapsed and by the 1980s the number of operating wool mills had declined.
 Present-day Tilburg industry consists of a wide variety of enterprises.
 The main economic sector has become transport and logistics with a variety of industry as a close second.

 Urban renewal

 When the wool industry collapsed in the 1960s, Cees Becht was the mayor of Tilburg.
 While he was in office, many old buildings were destroyed, including some precious monuments.
 The Koningswei neighbourhood (King's Meadows) was demolished and replaced by Koningsplein (King's Square).
 The reason for demolishing the neighbourhood was to replace slum with modern building.
-The new development, however, has not been successful and may feel that the square feels abandoned most of the year.
+The new development, however, has not been successful and many feel that the square feels abandoned most of the year.
 Considered even worse was the demolition of the old city hall.
-This classicistic-styled building was a national-registered monument, but even that didn't stop Becht's plans to demolish it to build the nine-storey, modern-day, black complex.
+This classicistic-styled building was a national-registered monument, but even that did not stop Becht's plans to demolish it to build the nine-storey, modern-day, black complex.
 A part of the empty area was used to build the system of the inner Cityring.

-Another building that was demolished was the old railway station, which was replaced due to Hoogspoor (literally: high rails), a project bringing the railway on viaducts to reduce traffic congestion in the years around 1960.
+Another building that was demolished was the old railway station, which was replaced due to Hoogspoor (literally: high rails), a project bringing the railway on viaducts to reduce traffic congestion around 1960.
 The century-old station building was replaced by the modern one.
 Because of all of this and some more parts of Tilburg, Cees Becht gained the dubious nickname Cees de Sloper (Cees the demolisher).